Varun-Tandon14/Gazed-at-object-prediction-in-retail-environment/README.md

 ## Results:
 ### Qualitative Results:
 Below are a few images highlighting results obtained where we can visualize (topk = 3) gazed-at-object detection results.
 The GT image with the gazed-at-object (green) BBoX and gaze heatmap is shown on the left.
 The prediction results (with red, topk=3 ) BBoX were obtained directly from the TTFNet regression head and predicted gaze heatmap from the baseline gaze detection model output.
-For sake of completeness, we include both suceess and failure cases below:
+For the sake of completeness, we include both success and failure cases below:

 ![GOP_result_2](https://github.com/user-attachments/assets/1149e681-b29e-49ec-9628-b03226ddbc65)
 ![GOP_result_1](https://github.com/user-attachments/assets/521bda82-85a9-4354-953d-cbb520133326)